ThomasVon2021/blikvm-site/docs/en/OLED-display.md

 # OLED display

-Due to the potential issues like screen burn-in during prolonged OLED usage, the display follows the following logic: upon initial startup, it defaults to continuous display for 300 minutes, followed by a 5-minute interval display.
-This approach significantly enhances the screen's overall lifespan.
+Due to prolonged operation, issues such as screen burn-in may occur with the OLED.
+Therefore, the OLED has the following logic: upon initial startup, oled_enable is set to 1 by default, meaning the OLED screen will remain constantly on.
+If oled_enable is set to 0, the screen will display every 5 minutes after the device has been running for 300 minutes, significantly extending the screen's lifespan.

 To customize this behavior, you can locate the following configuration in the "/usr/bin/blikvm/package.json" file.
 Modify the values of "restart_show_time" and "interval_display_time" in minutes to achieve different control effects.